ieee820/BraTS2018-tumor-segmentation/README.md

-# Deepmedic and Unet models for Brats2018 competition
+# Deepmedic and Unet models for Brats2018 tumore segmentation competition

-We created two popular deep learning models DeepMedic and 3D U-Net in PyTorch for the purpose of brain tumor segmentation.
+Two popular deep learning models DeepMedic and 3D U-Net are created in PyTorch for the purpose of brain tumor segmentation.

 For more details about our methodology, please refer to our [paper](https://www.researchgate.net/publication/326549702_Brain_Tumor_Segmentation_and_Tractographic_Feature_Extraction_from_Structural_MR_Images_for_Overall_Survival_Prediction)